Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 # Figures

 <!--
-- With Turing laying the theoretical groundwork for modern computing with his concept of the Turing machine.
-- His work on computational theory and the famous Turing Test set the stage for the development of AI
-- Along that, von Neumann's revolution in computer architecture influenced early computer designs and set the stage for practical implementations of Turing’s theoretical ideas.
-- Stage was set for futher advancements
 - These early pioneers influenced a new wave of computer scientists who would take these concepts further and apply them to emerging fields like AI
   -->